Disability StudiesFind a programme

 |Start date||Most students will start in September each year, however other dates can be considered.
 Please contact the senior postgraduate admissions administrator to discuss the options available.|

 The School for Policy Studies links theory, policy and practice in a multidisciplinary, research-intensive environment.
 Our research engages with and influences national and international policy.
-Our team of policy experts come from a wide variety of backgrounds in social policy research, social work, sociology, gender violence, disability studies, health and social care, childhood studies, history, human geography, economics, psychology, physical activity, nutrition and health sciences, based within seven specialist research centres.
+Our policy experts come from a wide variety of backgrounds in social policy research, social work, sociology, gender violence, disability studies, health and social care, childhood studies, history, human geography, economics, psychology, physical activity, nutrition and health sciences, based within seven specialist research centres.

 Our research examines policy areas that affect us all in day-to-day life, influences and challenges policies implemented by governments and institutions, and investigates the issues, factors and attitudes underlying the social concerns that make the headlines every day.